Smartnor/funky-struct/README.md

 ;; -> #queue{:front (1 2 3 4) :rear nil}
 ```

-This implementation is faster than a list for retrieving data
+This structure is faster than a list or a vector for retrieving data in a first-in
-from the opposite end that it is added (aka, a queue).
-However, the
+first-out scenario (aka, a queue).
-vector has about the same performance even if the input is coerced
-from a list to a vector.

 ## TO-DO